jkmin687/NCL-Hackathon/README.md

 ## Objective

 The NCL Hackathon competition is designed for beginners to test their abilities across various cybersecurity categories.
-Password cracking, web application exploitation, forensics, and open-source intelligence are examples of fields in which players could earn points.
+Web application exploitation, forensics, and open-source intelligence are examples of fields in which players could earn points.
 This competition provides participants with hands-on experience, demonstrating how these types of problems are solved in the real world.

 ### Skills Learned

 - Heightened usage of web browsers and finding information through open source
 - Extracted plaintext from encrypted and obfuscated messages
-- Identifying different types of password hashing
+- Critical thinking skills and researching techniques

 ### Tools Used